 Brand Ambassadorship Case Study

 The power of technology in driving brand ambassadorship within organizations is crucial.
-Let’s take a look into how an Australian company managed to reach 3 million people on social media with the right advocacy platform.
+Let’s take a look at how an Australian company managed to reach 3 million people on social media with the right advocacy platform.

 BDO is one of the leading accountancy and advisory firms in Australia.
 Even though the company invests in creating great content, not all of its people actively shared this content with their personal networks.